endlesspint8/endlesspint8.github.io/testing/2016-11-04-whole-foods-trader-joes-beer.md

 In fact, Trader Joe's placement of stores, both in-between Whole Foods Markets and right next door to them appears to be a very clever strategy.
 TJ has the Midtown and Downtown areas of the Eastside to themselves, the Upper West is mostly their's as well, and the Bowery and Chelsea areas are a tossup due to proximity to WF shops.
 While the Whole Foods territory is quite expansive the subtle moves of Trader Joe's places them in stronger positioning than a quick glance at the map would have you believe.

 Lastly, if you look closely at the two Voronoi maps you will notice the Westside is not accurately rendered, with a TJ section overlapping what should be one for WF.
-This is an error to be fixed at a later date but it serves as a funny coincidence that visually shows off the possible effect of my TJ description.
+This is an error to be fixed at a later date but serves as a funny coincidence that visually shows off the possible effect of my TJ description.

 ## Beyond Proximity